osmedeus/documentation/src/faq.md

 ???+ info "I accidentally terminated the scan.
 How can I restart or resume it?"
     Just run the command again to start a fresh scan or run the same command with `--resume` flag to resume the scan if any reports file exist.

+???+ info "How can I stop the scan?
+Is there any way to resume it?"
+    Yes, just press `Crtl + C` to stop the scan.
+To resume the scan you can run the same command with additional `--resume` flag but it's depend on `reports:` section in previous module complete or not to actually resume the scan.

 ???+ question "I stop the scan with `Ctrl+C` in the middle of it.
 Is it possible to create a summary report?"
     Yes, you can the `osmedeus report` command will check the runtime file in workspace and will show what store in there.

+???+ question "How can I delete a workspace?"
+    Just delete the workspace folder which is located at `~/.osmedeus/workspaces/<target-name-here>` or run the command `osmedeus config delete -w <workspace-name-here>`.

 ???+ info "Why you use multiple tools for the same purpose in your workflow?"
     I choose some tools over the others because they gave more accurate results.
 You can always manually test to see the result then decide which one is better.
 Of course, you are always welcome to customize your workflow to do so.